 Rule 24 of the Ontario Family Law Rules outlines the presumption that a successful party is entitled to the costs of a motion, enforcement, case or appeal (among conditions).
 In June 2017, Mr. Cox obtained a cost award following trial in the amount of 1.4 million dollars.
 In situations where the other party has behaved unreasonably or in bad faith during a case, our team will aggressively argue for costs.

 In many situations, division calculations can be elaborate and convoluted.
 Our team will expertly advocate your position to reach fair and equitable solutions.
 We are particularly proficient in dealing with complex family business structures.

 Our team prepares cohabitation agreements, marriage contracts, and separation agreements on your behalf.
 We recognize and are sensitive to the diverse needs of individuals and families from all walks of life.

 Mr. Cox has extensive experience working on all cases involving offshore assets.
-He has appeared twice in the Supreme Court of The Bahamas and has further managed nine cases involving corporations in the Isle of Man, British Virgin Islands, Barbados, Dubai, Hong Kong, Macau, and Singapore.
+He has appeared twice in the Supreme Court of The Bahamas and has further managed a substantial number of cases involving corporations and assets in the United Kingdom, Switzerland, Spain, Isle of Man, British Virgin Islands, Cayman Islands, Barbados, Egypt, Dubai, Singapore, Hong Kong, and Macau.